jessicachung/gvl_misc/gvl_tutorials_terse.md

 ---

 ### Convert Fastq to Fasta
- - Convert Formats -> FASTQ to FASTA  `#NOTE: tool appears in NGS: QC and manipulation #IN-TEST` `#NOTE: add rename to *.fna`
+ - Convert Formats -> FASTQ to FASTA
+`#NOTE: add rename to *.fna`

 ### Find Ribosomal RNA Features in a DNA Sequence